urwrstkn8mare/galaxy-riot-integration/README.md

 # Riot Integration - v0.1.2

 Self explanatroy, a GOG Galaxy 2.0 Community integration for Riot!
+If you're wondering why the icon is odd (missing) see this [issue](https://github.com/urwrstkn8mare/gog-riot-integration/issues/1#issuecomment-641019594).

 ## Usage